Serious families are already reading their kid's application against thousands of real admitted essays. Make sure yours has the same edge.

 - Strengths and weaknesses, named specifically, not in clichés

-- Essay-by-essay scoring with line-level rewrites and a model rewrite
+- Essay-by-essay scoring with line-level rewrites and a draft rewrite in your voice

 - Activities list reordering — which to feature, which to cut, where to add evidence